 Software Driver

-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 The host microprocessor shall utilize an approved FPD LINK software driver to communicate to/from the FPD LINK local node.
 This software shall be derived from TI recommended porting and shall be reviewed/approved by the EESE video section.